 For instance, if you’re doing an end-of-year donation plea, you might want to make sure that doesn’t go to people who have donated to your company recently.
 You might even want to have a separate newsletter list for donors in order to send them specific communications.
 You might also consider create a media newsletter list if you’re sending out your own press releases.
 Or you might design a specific newsletter welcoming all those whose emails you collected from buying tickets to your most recent show, but might not otherwise be well-acquainted with you or your work.

 If you’re sending an email, always make sure there is an option to unsubscribe (ideally in the footer - you don’t want to make it so easy that you’re always losing people, you just want to give them the option if they go looking for it).

 Export your mailing list from your newsletter platform regularly so that you have a back-up of all those emails - accidents happen, and email addresses are hard to get back.

 Remember that for most people, this newsletter is going right to their “promotions” folder, so give the subject line some thought.
-Be informative - what will people find inside? - and enticing - so they’ll actually want to open it - and consistent with your brand/voice.
+Be informative (what will people find inside?) and enticing so they’ll actually want to open it.
+Don't forget to remain consistent with your brand/voice.
 Mailchimp recommends you be short and sweet (stick to nine words or less for the best open rate) and limit yourself to one emoji (max).
-Also consider holding back on caps lock (this can set off spam alarm bells) and limiting yourself to one exclamation point.
+Also, consider holding back on caps lock (this can set off spam alarm bells) and limiting yourself to one exclamation point.